List of automobiles notable for negative reception: Saturn Ion (2003–2007)

 Unlike its successful and critically acclaimed predecessor, the Saturn S series, the Saturn Ion, based on the GM Delta platform, garnered largely negative reviews for its poor design, poor quality and poor driving dynamics and was considered a reason for the downfall of the once-successful Saturn marque that was discontinued by its parent company General Motors in 2010.
-The Ion was notable for its quality, safety and construction problems that led to a total of twelve recalls, including one for a faulty ignition switch resulted in 13 deaths among all GM Delta-based cars.
+The Ion was notable for its quality, safety and construction problems that led to a total of twelve recalls, including one for a faulty ignition switch resulted in numerous deaths among all GM Delta-based cars.

 Another point were its unusual design choices, with the instrument panel for the speedometer and all other gauges being placed above the center console instead of in the usual place in front of the driver being especially criticized.
 Edmunds.com ranked it the 6th worst car of all time, the Los Angeles Times ranked it #5 in its list of the ten worst cars ever sold in America, Best Life ranked it the 19th worst car of the 21st century, and MotorBiscuit ranked it #1 in its list of the "25 most hated cars of all time".
 After only four years on the market, it was replaced by the Astra, a rebadged Opel Astra H imported from Europe.